The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Methods

 \subsubsection{\textbf{Experimental protocol}}

 Participants underwent three different test conditions (trials), of two minutes each, with the exoskeleton guiding their lower limbs along three distinct gait patterns: (i) the \textit{Personalized} gait pattern, (ii) the \textit{Standard} gait pattern, and (iii) a \textit{Random} gait pattern.
+The order of the gait pattern condition trials was pseudo-randomized across participants, i.e., each of the six possible condition sequences was used once (following a Latin square), and then four more sequences were randomly selected from these six.

 The first two gait patterns were introduced in detail in Sec.\ref{sec:reg_training}.
-In the \textit{Random Gait Pattern} condition, participants were guided to follow a gait pattern randomly selected (for each participant) from the recorded patterns from Fukuchi's database \cite{fukuchi2018}.
-The inclusion of this random pattern served as a baseline to observe the effects of potentially mismatched, non-tailored assistance in comparison with more personalized ones.
-The order of the gait pattern condition trials was pseudo-randomized across participants, i.e., each of the six possible condition sequences was used once (following a Latin square), and then four more sequences were randomly selected from these six.
+For the \textit{Random} gait pattern condition, each participant was assigned a gait pattern randomly selected from the recorded patterns from Fukuchi's database \cite{fukuchi2018}.
+The sampling was restricted to patterns that fell within the previously selected subset of speeds.
+The inclusion of this random pattern served as a baseline to observe the effects of non‑tailored but still physiologically plausible assistance, resembling current clinical practice where pre-recorded gait patterns are used as input to trajectory-based controllers.

+Participants were instructed to remain passive to the movement of the exoskeleton and received no indication about the differences among gait pattern conditions.
+For all conditions, the walking speed was set to \SI{1.8}{\kilo\metre\per\hour}, reflecting the average speed of the lowest walking speed level in the database.
+Only for some participants, who explicitly requested to increase the speed to walk more comfortably, it was set to \SI{2.0}{\kilo\metre\per\hour}.
+While participants were wearing the harness for safety, the BWS system remained slack, such that participants did not receive any weight compensation.